 ITV to screen ads before scrums during Six Nations games

-Up to two commercials will air during breaks in play before a scrum in each half of Thursday’s Six Nations Championship opener, it is understood.
+Samsung and Virgin Atlantic will be the first brands to trial the new format during the Men’s Six Nations tournament from Thursday, ITV said.

-ITV will screen ads during live action of England rugby matches for the first time this week, it has been reported.
+ITV is to screen ads during live action of England rugby matches for the first time this week, it has announced.

-Up to two commercials will air during breaks in play before a scrum in each half of Thursday’s Six Nations Championship opener between France and Ireland at the Stade de France, it is understood.
+Samsung and Virgin Atlantic will be the first brands to trial the new format during the Men’s Six Nations tournament from Thursday, the broadcaster said.

-ITV is thought to have agreed in-game advertising deals with two major brands, with the screen to be divided in two before a scrum so viewers do not miss any commentary or live action.
+In a UK media first, the specially-created ads will be shown twice per game – one in each half – during the break in play just before a scrum.

 Split-screen, in-game advertising has been used by TV networks in the United States for several years and is being trialled by RTE in the Irish national broadcaster’s racing coverage in Ireland.